Raúl González: 2006 FIFA World Cup

 Raúl earned his 89th cap on 8 October 2005 in a 2–0 away win over Belgium in 2006 World Cup qualifying, levelling with Hierro as Spain's most-capped outfield player.
 However, he played less frequently across the campaign as new manager Luis Aragonés preferred to partner David Villa and Fernando Torres.

 At the final tournament in Germany, he came on at half-time for Luis García in the second group match in Stuttgart, with Spain trailing Tunisia 0–1.
 When goalkeeper Ali Boumnijel could not retain Cesc Fàbregas' shot in the 72nd minute, Raúl equalised from close range as Spain eventually won 3–1.

 On 15 August 2006, Raúl won his 100th cap for Spain, in a goalless friendly draw with Iceland in Reykjavík.
 He was last chosen for the national team on 6 September, in a 3–2 defeat against Northern Ireland in Belfast, a match in which he hit the post late on.

+Aragonés and Raúl fell out after the Northern Ireland match, with the manager stating he would never choose Raúl again.
+The cause of friction was Aragonés's policy that all players had to sleep at Madrid–Barajas Airport after away games, so that those like Raúl who lived in the capital city would not have the privilege of returning home one night earlier.